nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 These operations are exposed in the Model interface as `Model#hasStudent(Student student)` and `Model#addStudent(Student student)` respectively.

-Given below is an example usage scenario and how the addstu mechanism behaves at each step.
+Given below is an example usage scenario and how the `addstu` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialised with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `AddressBook` will be initialised with the initial json data stored.

 Step 2.
-The user execute `addstu n/John Doe h/@john...` command to add student called John Doe to the address book.
+The user execute `addstu n/John Doe...` command to add student called John Doe to the address book.
-The `addstu` command calls `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, causing the modified state of the address book after the `addtu n/John Doe h/@john...` command executes to be saved in the `addressBookStateList` and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `addstu` command calls `AddStuCommandParser#parse()` which parses the string keyed into the command line of the GUI.

+Step 3. `AddStuCommandParser#parse()` invokes the creation of an `AddStuCommand` object.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution
-due to incorrect command format, it will not call `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, so the address book state will not be saved into the `addressBookStateList`.
-User will retype their command.
+**Note:** If a command fails its execution due to incorrect command format, it will not create a `AddStuCommand` object, User will retype their command.

+Step 4.
+Upon creation of `AddStuCommand` object, `Model#hasStudent(Student student)` and `Model#addStudent(Student student)` methods are called.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If upon invoking `AddressBook#hasStudent`
-method and return value is `true`, it will not call `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, so the address book state will not be saved into the `addressBookStateList`.
+**Note:** If upon invoking `Model#hasStudent(Student s)` method and return value is `true`, it will not call `Model#addStudent(Student student)`, so the student will not be added into the student list as student already exist in the list.

+Step 5.
+After successfully adding student to the student list, a `CommandResult` object will be created to tell the user that the student has been successfully added.

 The following sequence diagram shows how the add student operation works:
 ![AddStuSequenceDiagram](images/AddStuSequenceDiagram.png)